ScriptSmith/instamancer/FAQ.md

 ## Why does the code have so many comments?
 Instamancer was originally part of another project written in Python that used the [Pyppeteer](https://github.com/miyakogi/pyppeteer) clone of Puppeteer.
 This version was too error-prone because of the complicated asyncio code and Pyppeteer's instability when communicating via websockets during long scraping jobs.

-I decided to rewrite Instamancer in TypeScript in order to be more stable and in-sync with Puppeter.
+I decided to rewrite Instamancer in TypeScript in order to be more stable and in-sync with Puppeteer.
 It was the first time I'd written any serious TypeScript or 'modern' JavaScript (promises, async/await etc.), so the zealous commenting helped me learn, and allowed me to figure out bugs in my algorithm and the grafting process.
 The comments aren't a permanent fixture and may be removed in a future commit.